Structured Data for AI Search: How JSON-LD Powers Rich Results and AI Citations

 - Place in

 <head>or<body>— JSON-LD scripts work in either location. - Keep data synchronized — Structured data must match visible page content.
-Discrepancies cause penalties.
+Mismatches make the page harder to trust and can make markup ineligible for rich results.

 - Use specific types —

-Articleis better thanWebPage.
-More specific types provide more signals. - Test after deployment — Use our Structured Data Validator and Google's Rich Results Test.
+Articleis clearer thanWebPagewhen the visible content is an article. - Test after deployment — Use our Structured Data Validator and Google's Rich Results Test.

 Complete AI Search Stack